gvwilson/sensibleadventures/shapers/story.md

     -   Smarty Leaf tells the children to run
         -   Mama Roo: "You have to come with us!"
         -   Smarty: "Madam, I am a turtle.
 We don't run." [pause] "Mostly because we can't."
+    -   A bot appears spewing smoke
+        -   Makes people feel weak and then fall down (villagers have run into it before)
     -   A big bot appears towing a cage cart (Crusher, but we don't know the name yet)
     -   Smarty Leaf takes a stance and gestures
     -   The earth opens up and Crusher's front tread gets caught